thindil/steamsky/bin/doc/MODDING.md

 Names `x` and `y` are location on map where player must go to progress in story.
 Value `random` mean randomly selected place on map or numeric coordinates of map field.
 Both used by `destroyship` and `explore` steps.
-Name `chance` is used by all steps and mean chance (1 to that number) that step will progress to next.
+Name `condition` is used by all steps and mean which skill should be used for check did step will progress to next, or value `random` for random chance.
+Name `chance` is used by all steps and mean chance (1 to that number for `random` condition or Skill + roll from 1 to 100) that step will progress to next.
 - Tag `text`: text which will be show to player when step starts.
 Attribute "condition": finish condition of previous step which was lead to this one.
 Possible values: `any`, `askinbase` and `destroyship`.